techmatters/flex-plugins/twilio-iac/helplines/files/README.md

 This is a dirty hack and should only be used as a stopgap until modules can be rewritten to be more properly managed by configuration only.

 This system is a temporary band-aid to allow us to add additional terraform resources to the workspace.
 This is a temporary workaround until we migrate from autopilot to a new chatbot provider.
-Whenever possible the additional tf should be avoided in favor of configuration driven modules.
+Whenever possible the additional TF should be avoided in favor of configuration driven modules.

 The basics of the system are this: